New JWST redshifts for the host galaxies of CDF-S XT1 and XT2: understanding their nature: Conclusions and future work

 In the case of CDF-S XT2, JWST imaging reveals a new highly obscured component of the host galaxy, previously absent from HST imaging, while NIRspec spectroscopy now securely places the host at $z_{\rm spec}=3.4598{\pm}0.0022$.
-The discrepancy with the previously measured redshift \citep[first reported by][]{Balestra2010} came from a contaminated VLT-VIMOS spectral extraction due to an X-ray AGN elliptical galaxy at $z = 0.7396$ (CANDELS \#4210) lying ${\sim}2''$ to the southwest of XT2's host.
+The discrepancy with the previously measured redshift \citep[first reported by][]{Balestra2010} came from a contaminated VLT-VIMOS spectral extraction due to an X-ray AGN elliptical galaxy at $z=0.7396$ (CANDELS \#4210) lying ${\sim}2''$ to the southwest of XT2's host.
 The new spectroscopic redshift combined with SED-fitting yields a FXT peak luminosity $L_{\rm X,peak}{\approx}1.4{\times}10^{47}$~erg~s$^{-1}$, host absolute magnitude of $M_R=-21.76$~mag, $M_*\approx5.5{\times}10^{10}$~M$_\odot$, SFR$\approx160$~M$_\odot$~yr$^{-1}$, and mass-weighted stellar age of $0.38{\pm}0.02$~Gyr.
 The spatially resolved NIRSpec spectra probe the strong aforementioned \emph{HST}-to-\emph{JWST} color gradient across a projected offset of ${\sim}0.2$~kpc.
 Based on SED-fitting, the gradient appears to arise primarily from variable dust extinction, potentially as the result of gravitational encounters or mergers.
-Based on the revised X-ray and host properties, the similarity to X-ray flash event light curves, small host offset, and high host SFR, a low-luminosity collapsar progenitor appears to be a good fit for CDF-S XT2.
+Based on the revised X-ray and host properties, the similarity to X-ray flash event light curves, small host offset, and high, dusty SFR of the host (consistent with the large hydrogen column density observed toward the transient), a low-luminosity collapsar progenitor appears to be a good fit for CDF-S XT2.
 Nonetheless, based on our current knowledge of the physics of neutron stars, a proto-magnetar model is not ruled out.

 Although the current \emph{HST} and \emph{JWST} observations push the boundaries of what is currently possible to understand the hosts of CDF-S XT1 and XT2, they are not enough to obtain a complete understanding of both objects.
-Finding similar objects to CDF-S XT1 and XT2 with sensitive time-domain observatories such as the new \emph{Einstein Probe} satellite, especially at closer distances where contemporaneous multi-wavelength (and perhaps multi-messenger) constraints can be obtained, remains essential to differentiate emission mechanisms and provide the last word on their nature.
+Finding similar objects to CDF-S XT1 and XT2 with sensitive time-domain observatories such as the new \emph{Einstein Probe} satellite, especially at closer distances where contemporaneous multiwavelength (and perhaps multi-messenger) constraints can be obtained, remains essential to differentiate emission mechanisms and provide the last word on their nature.